cancerberoSgx/js-indentator/README.md

 =======
 A javascript indentation tool based on esprima JavaScript parser that can be run on the browser.
 Online Demo : http://cancerberosgx.github.io/js-indentator/jsindentator/test/formattingjstest1.html
->>>>>>> refs/remotes/origin/gh-pages

-*Warning*: this is a very new, fresh project, and it needs more testing before parsing production code.
-It is not ready, not yet.

 ## Using it